 Another great feature that Google kindly provides is Related Searches.
 At the bottom of your SERP, you can see a section that lists related searches!
 This can come in handy for more keyword ideas.

 Discover keywords with another free tool, which is Google Ads (Google AdWords) Keyword Planner.
 It will show you how often users search for your keywords and how much you will need to bid to have your ad displayed.
 It also enables you to enter your product category, website, or competitors' website and then offers you keywords you may have overlooked.

 By now you should have a list of potential keywords.
 It is now time to decide which of these will enable you to reach your target audience.
 Below are a number of factors to consider when making the cut.

 Is your website commercial or informational?
 This can be a key factor when determining the keywords that will provide the most Return On Investment (ROI).
 If you are offering products or services your website is more likely to be commercial.
 If your website is a compilation of articles - such as a blog - then it is more likely to be informational.
 People can use informational keywords as ideas for content!

 Opportunity only exists if there are enough users searching for the keywords.
-If the search volume is quite low, investing time creating content and optimising your website won’t be worth it because it will only reach a small audience.
+If the search volume is quite low, investing time in creating content and optimising your website won't be worth it because it will only reach a small audience.
 Keywords with a high search volume and top competitors with lower Domain Authority and backlinks will always provide a good ROI.
-You’ll need to find the right balance.
+You'll need to find the right balance.